mwaylabs/BlueRange-SDK-Android/README.md

 #### Triggering
-For implementing proximity messaging use cases, use the ```BeaconMessageActionTrigger``` class.
-The trigger will execute an action, whenever a matching message is received and the location and time conditions are fulfilled.
+For implementing proximity marketing use cases, use the ```BeaconMessageActionTrigger``` class.
+The trigger will execute an action, whenever a matching message is received and the specified location and time conditions are fulfilled.
 The message-action mapping and the time and location parameters must be defined in a ```BeaconActionRegistry```, as shown below.

 ```java
 BeaconMessageActionTrigger actionTrigger = new BeaconMessageActionTrigger(scanner, new BeaconActionRegistry() {